dell/thunderbolt-nvm-linux/README.md

 Thunderbolt NVM updates for Linux
 =====
-This repository contains payloads that for updating the Thunderbolt NVM on select Dell systems.
+This repository contains information on updating Thunderbolt NVM on applicable Dell systems.

 Why
 ---
-Although tools are available in the kernel and [fwupd](https://github.com/hughsie/fwupd), payloads aren't yet released onto LVFS in .CAB form.
+Tools are available in the kernel and [fwupd](https://github.com/hughsie/fwupd).
+Some payloads are released onto LVFS in .CAB form.

 How
 ---